-Following a month of rumors, cigarette giant Altria has bought a 35 percent stake in JUUL Labs, the San Francisco-based private company that makes the most popular vaping device in the country.
+Following a month of rumors, cigarette giant Altria has bought a 35 percent stake in JUUL Labs, San Francisco-based private company that makes the country’s most popular vaping device: a small vape that helps smokers quit with pre-filled nicotine salt e-liquid.
 Altria is investing $12.8 billion.

 The deal will give JUUL access to Altria’s distribution network, and provide direct access to millions of smokers who use the brands Altria markets in the United States, including the single most popular cigarette brand, Marlboro.